 PLAY Airlines Flight Delay Compensation

-Travel setbacks from PLAY Airlines can be very frustrating.
-However there’s a silver lining: if you’re stranded for more than three hours because of the airline’s fault, you might be able to get some compensation.
+Delays with flights from PLAY Airlines can be very frustrating.
+However there’s some good news: if you’re stuck waiting for more than three hours due to the airline’s fault, you might be able to get some compensation.

 Laws in the UK and EU are on your side.
-You could be eligible for up to €600 per person.
-What is important is when you reach your destination, not when you take off.
+You could get up to €600 per person.
+What is important is when you arrive, not when you depart.
 So monitor your arrival time if you want to seek flight delay compensation.

 How much you get depends on how far you’re flying.
-A brief trip won’t get you as much money as a long one, even if they’re both delayed equally.
+A brief trip won’t be compensated as highly as a longer flight, even if they’re both delayed equally.

 Less than 3 hours | Between 3-4 hours | Over 4 hours | Distance |